tpn/perfecthash-ui/public/cli.md

 ## FirstGraphWins

-This is the default behavior.
-When searching for solutions in parallel, the first graph to be found, *"wins"*.  i.e. it's the solution that is subsequently written to disk (assuming `--NoFileIo` is not specified).
+When searching for solutions in parallel, the first acyclic graph to be found, *wins*; i.e. it's the solution that is subsequently written to disk (assuming `--NoFileIo` is not specified).

-**Note:** This is a dummy checkbox that is provided for the sake of documenting the default graph solving mode.
-The CLI does not recognize the option `--FirstGraphWins`---it is implied by default in the absence of the `--FindBestGraph` flag.

 ## FindBestGraph